 Risk Disclaimer and Disclosure Statement

-We want you to feel confident that the professionalism, transparency and integrity of Cogress is right for you
+We want you to feel confident that investing with Cogress is right for you.

 Use of Information

 The information on this website is directed only at persons in the UK and does not constitute advice of any kind (including investment, legal or tax advice).
 It does not amount to an offer or invitation to buy or sell an investment.
 It also does not solicit any offer or invitation from companies seeking investment capital in any jurisdiction other than the UK.
 Persons resident in territories other than the UK should consult their professional advisers as to whether they require any governmental or other consent or need to observe any formalities to enable them to invest in the products described in these pages.
 Investors should not rely on any information or opinions contained in this website in making an investment or other decision but should obtain appropriate and specific professional advice.

 Any information you provide to us will be used to administer your requirements and determine the information and documentation that we will send you.

 Occasionally we may also use your details to inform you of other features, services and products which we think you may be interested in and we may contact you by post, fax, email or telephone.
 We will keep your personal information confidential except to the extent that we are compelled to disclose it by law or to comply with an instruction of a regulatory body of competent jurisdiction.
 To comply with the requirements of the Data Protection Act 1998, we adhere to strict security procedures and have taken all appropriate measures to ensure that no unauthorised disclosures of your details are made to a third party without your permission and unauthorised access to it is prevented.